 Almost everything.

-Sorrel, radish, green onion, garlic, marinated vegetables.
+Sorrel, radishes, green onions, garlic, marinated vegetables.

-Green peas in the form of mashed potatoes.
+Green pea in the form of puree.

 Beans, lentils, peas.